ImageMagick/Usage-Markdown/canvas/index.md

 Where '`{time}`' goes from '`0`' to '`360`' over the complete animation cycle.

 The result is that instead of each pixel having a 'static' random value, we now have one that cycles in a loop between black and white over a period of time.
-Each pixel will follow this same cycle, but as each pixel has a completely different 'phase', and will cycle independently of all the other pixels.
+Each pixel will follow this same cycle, but as each pixel has a completely different 'phase', it will cycle independently of all the other pixels.
 That is, the image is still random, but smoothly changing with the provided 'time' value.

 For the scientifically minded this is a bit like looking at the 'quantum flux' that exists at sub-atomic level, where space is far from the 'static' state we see at normal scales.
 Hence the name '**Random Flux**'.

-For example lets generate a time sequence of 12 images...
+For example, let's generate a time sequence of 12 images...

 ~~~
 for i in `seq 0 30 359`; do